 - Side collisions.
 These types of collisions are common when one car hits another at an intersection.
 Sometimes that is because one driver has pulled away from a stop light or stop sign without yielding to oncoming traffic.
 In some cases, side collisions occur when one driver attempts to turn in front of another.

 The Law Offices of Bernstein & Poisson are ready to help you recover damages in your car accident case.
-If you have sustained car accident injuries, contact us today.
+If you have sustained car accident injuries, contact an auto accident lawyer from our law firm today for a free case review.